Segro

-SEGRO plc (formerly known as Slough Estates Group) is a British property investment and development company.
-It develops and invests in property located in the UK and Continental Europe focusing on edge of town flexible business space.
+SEGRO plc (formerly known as Slough Estates Group) is a British property investment and development company based in London, England.
+It develops and invests in property located in the United Kingdom and Continental Europe focusing on edge of town flexible business space.
 The firm switched to Real Estate Investment Trust status when REITs were introduced in the United Kingdom in January 2007.
 The company is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.

 History

 The company was founded by Sir Percival Perry and Sir Noel Mobbs in 1920 as The Slough Trading Company Ltd with the objective of acquiring and developing the site now occupied by the Slough Trading Estate in Slough.
-In 1926 the Company changed its name to Slough Estates Ltd and in 1931 it expanded north acquiring a site in Birmingham.
+In 1926 the company changed its name to Slough Estates Ltd and in 1931 it expanded north acquiring a site in Birmingham.
 In the 1980s it expanded rapidly buying Allnatt Properties and Guildhall Properties in 1984, Helmlace in 1985 and Bredero Properties in 1986.
 In 1999 it acquired Percy Bilton.

 In 2004 it sold a number of retail properties to Land Securities in exchange for some industrial properties.
 It converted to Real estate investment trust status and changed its name from Slough Estates Group to SEGRO in 2007.
 In 2009 it acquired Brixton plc.

 Operations

 SEGRO owns commercial and industrial properties in the UK, France, Czech Republic, Poland, Italy, the Netherlands, Belgium, Spain and Germany.
-The company's portfolio (including joint venture assets) was valued at £16.9 billion at 31 December 2022.
+The company's portfolio (including joint venture assets) was valued at £15.3 billion at 31 December 2024.
 In Paris, Segro is developing a 75,000 square metre underground logistics centre close to the city centre for the "Last Mile" of logistics.